lcallarec/blog.io/_posts/2017-03-25-capture usb traffic.md

 ---
 layout: post
 title: Capture USB traffic and use LibUSB to mimic host - device communications (Vala / Luxafor)
 subtitle:
 ---

 # Purpose

+I'm sometimes using a __[Luxafor](http://www.luxafor.fr/products/)__ device at work, and I finally bought one for the fun - because I guess that there's something interesting to do with it.
+Luxafor only provides clients for _Macos_ and _Windows_, so I could write a **Luxafor** client for _Linux_, couldn't I ?

-I have [Luxafor](http://www.luxafor.fr/products/) device and I want to play with it.
-I know that there's at least two libraries, written for [nodejs](https://github.com/iamthefox/luxafor) and for [python](https://github.com/vmitchell85/luxafor-python).
-But the challenge here is to face a problem and resolve it.
-After all, it doesn't look so hard, it's basically binary data sent over an USB device.
+I knew that there was, at that time, at least two libraries, written for __[nodejs](https://github.com/iamthefox/luxafor)__ and for __[python](https://github.com/vmitchell85/luxafor-python)__.
+But that's not fun, the challenge is elsewhere :p

+It doesn't look so hard, it's basically binary data sent over an USB device, isn't it ?

+This start by installing an official client, plug the device into the USB port, and capture binary data sent from the client to the device.

-Sadly, Luxafor only provides softwares for Macos and Windows.
-As it's much easier to sniff USB traffic on Windows than on Linux, let's go on Windows.
+Sadly, it's far much easier to sniff USB traffic on _Windows_ than on _Linux_, let's go on _Windows_.

 # Sniff USB traffic (on Windows, but not really)

 I thought that I'll install a Windows for that purpose, but I definitively abandoned that idea.
 No way.
 So, let's say there's an official Luxafor client for Ubuntu.

 ## Install Wireshark